Understanding Melasma: Treatment Options Including Hydroquinone and Kojic Acid

 • Severity of pigmentation

-• Sensitivity or irritation history
+• History of skin sensitivity or irritation

-• Previous treatments used
+• Previous treatments attempted

-• Pregnancy or hormonal factors
+• Pregnancy or hormonal considerations

-• Sun exposure habits
+• Daily sun exposure habits

-The Role of Sun Protection
+The Importance of Sun Protection in Managing Melasma

-• Daily broad-spectrum sunscreen
+• Daily application of broad-spectrum sunscreen

-• Wearing a hat outdoors
+• Wearing a wide-brimmed hat outdoors

-• Using gentle skincare products
+• Using gentle, non-irritating skincare products

 If you would like to learn more about melasma treatment options, speak with your doctor, dermatologist, or contact our pharmacy team for general information.
+This article is general information only and is not medical advice.
+Individual treatment suitability should always be assessed by a qualified healthcare professional.

 Upload Script